Tommimon/add-to-desktop/README.md

 ## Dependencies
 This extension needs the [desktop-icons](https://extensions.gnome.org/extension/1465/desktop-icons/) extension installed and enabled to work properly.
+Otherwise you will not be able to see the shortcuts you are creating.

 ## Installation
 - Download `add-to-desktop@tommimon.tar.xz` from the releases section